sughracodes/sughracodes/README.md

 * **✈️ GlobeMind AI Travel Planner**
   * *Description:* A multi-page interactive React web application custom-built for AI-powered travel planning featuring dark glowing tech aesthetics and smooth navigation.

+* **👗 SB Boutique**
+  * *Description:* A stylish clothing and fashion web application designed using Bootstrap for a responsive and elegant online boutique experience.

 * **☁️ Weather Prediction App**
   * *Description:* An application designed to fetch and display weather data and forecasts.